eakrum/datadog-exercise/README.md

 Now that we have our development environment ready we are now ready to launch infrastructure!
 Before we begin - let's walk through the code.
 We have 3 main folders here.
 - AWS
   - Holds foundational pieces for terraform i.e s3 state bucket creation and dynamo db table related code
-  - Holds a subfolder called `us-east-` this is where all of our config files and directives lie for the `us-east-1` region.
+  - Holds a subfolder called `us-east-1` this is where all of our config files and directives lie for the `us-east-1` region.
 - Modules
   - We can think of this folder as `classes`.
 Each module specifies how to launch a specific piece of infrastructure.
 - Scripts